 Like everything I seem to do, I did take the bull by the horns.
 I immersed myself in self-study, wrote every day, noted every topic, idea, word, phrase, sentence, and feeling I would use in my prose.
 And then I freaked out.
 Literally.
 I couldn't pick up a book or notebook without sending shock waves through my system.
 I was losing sleep and my heart started to race.
 Reading for enjoyment went out the window because now I was studying every author's style instead of enjoying the story.
 Pen and paper—some of my favorite things—became the enemy.
 I even bought a beautiful refillable leather journal that would become my bible and then felt enormous guilt over the cost.
 I cast it aside.

 I knew that anything that I wrote would not become a best-seller.
 I had no illusions of grandeur.
 All I wanted to do was complete a few projects just for the sake of accomplishment.
-I wanted to continue blogging about life and family and the usual design subjects.
+I wanted to continue blogging about life and family.
 And I wanted to see my name in print every now and again just like I had been doing the last ten years.
 So what was all of this fuss about?